 - 1042-S and/or 1099 – if you received a scholarship, fellowship grant, etc. you may have this form.
 It typically comes from the university payroll department.

 - Visa/immigration status information including DS-2019 (J-visa holders) or I-20 (for F-visa holders)

 - Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN)

 - If you are using Sprintax for State tax return(s) preparation only, you will need the Federal tax return you already prepared

 Sprintax video – International Student US Tax Workshop (link to YouTube)

 Unfortunately, we are not able to directly assist you with filing your taxes.
 However, if you’re using Sprintax they have several ways to contact them.

-Please note that there are several other tax preparation services available for international students to use to file taxes, below are links to other popular tax preparation websites and resources:
+Please note that there are several other tax preparation services available, below are links to other popular tax preparation websites and resources: